elmuallem994/elmuallem994/README.md

 - Ethical hacking fundamentals
 - Building & automating offensive utilities and tools
 - Working with APIs & scrapers for information gathering
+- OSINT automation with Python
+- Building scraping and data-collection tools for intelligence gathering

 ---